Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 The oldest existing rules for the game were drawn up for a match between the 2nd Duke and a neighbour

-From £45 per person
+From £34 per person

 Goodwood House combines the glamour of a great English country house with the warmth of a family home.
 It also provides a dramatic setting for one of the most significant private art collections in the country, which includes important works by Stubbs, Canaletto and Van Dyck.
-As well as a guided tour of the House, visitors can enjoy a splendid Afternoon Tea in the Ballroom, with hand-made delicacies made using estate-reared, organic produce from Goodwood Home Farm.
+Take a tour of the State Apartments of Goodwood House and indulge in a traditional afternoon tea in the beautiful ballroom of the house.

 Goodwood always welcomes visitors and guests with disabilities.
-Goodwood House is fully accessible for wheelchair users, with ramp access available at the front entrance.
+The House is fully accessible for wheelchair users, with ramp access available at the Front Entrance.
 All rooms open to the public are situated on the ground floor and there are no stairs to negotiate.
 An accessible lavatory is also available in the State Apartments.

-Cars: Please park in the Ballroom car park (mentioned above).
-Disabled visitors driving themselves are welcome to park their vehicles on either side of the turning circle at the front of the house; alternatively, if they are not driving, they may be dropped off and then collected at the front door.
+Please park in the Ballroom car park.
+Disabled visitors driving themselves are welcome to park their vehicles on either side of the turning circle at the front of the House; alternatively, if they are not driving, they may be dropped off and then collected at the Front Door.

-The guided tour lasts approximately a 50-minutes.
+The guided tour lasts approximately 50 minutes.
 Following the tour, please allow at least one hour for our afternoon tea.
+If you are booking onto the 3:20pm or 3:45pm sessions, you will enjoy your afternoon tea before your tour.

 Please note we do not allow dogs during our Afternoon Tea and Tour experiences, except for assistance dogs.